mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 }
 ```

-you will get
+you will receive the following error:

 ```java
 error: cannot inherit from final AClass
 ```

-Number 4: Making all methods `final`
+Number 4: Making all methods `final`:
-The fourth and final one is making all methods `final`, observe the following redefinition of the classes seen above and try compiling.
+Observe the following class redefinitions and try compiling:

 ```java
 public class AClass {